 1) oklahoma city buffalo statues

-One of the first things you’ll notice as you walk around Oklahoma City is that there are statues of buffalo everywhere.
+One of the first things you’ll notice as you walk around your One Day of OKC Museums is that there are statues of buffalo everywhere.
 These statues first made an appearance as part of a wildlife fundraiser called Spirit of the Buffalo.
 But they proved to be so popular that people wanted to make the buffalo a permanent part of the city.

 You can meet this fellow above, paying tribute to Oklahoma’s history of aviation, in the sculpture garden outside of the Oklahoma History Center.
 This sculpture garden is the perfect place to go for a stroll and learn something about Oklahoma History and the Red River Valley at the same time.
 But please be warned, if this buffalo asks you to go for a joyride with him, say no. He doesn’t have his pilot’s license up to date.